niranjan94/payubiz-php/README.md

-# PayUbiz API for PHP
+# PayUMoney API for PHP

-Simple library for accepting payments via [PayUbiz](https://www.payu.in/).
+Simple library for accepting payments via [PayUMoney](https://www.payumoney.com/).

 ## Installation

-To add this library to your project, simply add a dependency on `v3labs/payubiz` to your project's `composer.json` file.
+To add this library to your project, simply add a dependency on `niranjan94/payumoney` to your project's `composer.json` file.
 Here is a minimal example of a composer.json file:

     {
         "require": {
-            "v3labs/payubiz": "^0.3"
+            "niranjan94/payumoney": "^0.3"
         }
     }